-We present new global maps of the Köppen-Geiger climate classification at an unprecedented 1‑km resolution for the present day (1980–2016) and for projected future conditions (2071–2100) under climate change.
+We present new global maps of the Köppen-Geiger climate classification at a high 1‑km resolution for historical and future climate conditions (1901–2099).

 The historical maps (encompassing 1901–1930, 1931–1960, 1961–1990, and 1991–2020) are based on high-resolution, observation-based climatologies.
 The future maps (encompassing 2041–2070 and 2071–2099) are based on downscaled and bias-corrected climate projections from the Coupled Model Intercomparison Project phase 6 (CMIP6) and cover seven Shared Socio-economic Pathways (SSPs).
 We evaluated 67 climate models and selected 42 with the most plausible CO2-induced warming rates to derive the future maps.

 The latest version (V2) of the maps can be downloaded here.
 IMPORTANT: This archive includes GeoTIFFs of Köppen-Geiger maps in varying resolutions for multiple periods and future socio-economic scenarios.
 For example, the file “2071_2099\ssp585\koppen_geiger_0p01.tif” in the archive provides the Köppen-Geiger map for the period 2071–2099 under the SSP5‑8.5 scenario with a resolution of 0.01° (roughly 1 km).
 The archive also includes a legend file, legend.txt, which links the numeric values in the maps to the Köppen-Geiger climate symbols and provides the color scheme for displaying the maps.

 Please cite the following paper when using the maps in any publication:

 The Köppen-Geiger classifcation maps, associated confidence maps, and underpinning monthly near-surface air temperature and precipitation climatologies in netCDF format can all be downloaded here.